skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 *	Edited bootstrapwp_js_loader() to remove prettify.js script
 *	Added new Bootstrap_Walker_Nav_Menu class to assign "dropdown-menu" class to navigation sub-menus

+__Style.css__

+*	Removed content because it this file is not loaded via bootstrapwp_css_loader()
+*	Added note to add custom updates to the less/bswp-custom.less file to safely retain the ability to update the less files with future versions of Bootstrap or BootstrapWP
+*	Bumped version to .87

 __JS Folder__

 *	Removed the individual .js files and replaced with single compiled `boostrap.js` file